Engagement Series on Linking PBIS with Crisis Prevention, Protection, and Mitigation

 Webinars

-These events provide an opportunity to learn from national, state, and district leaders engaged in integrating school safety and PBIS/MTSS efforts
+These 60-minute webinars provide an opportunity to learn from national, state, and district leaders engaged in integrating school safety and PBIS/MTSS efforts.

 ➡️ Sign Up Here

 School safety planning frequently focuses on what to do when something happens.
 PBIS focuses on what makes something less likely to happen — and that work gets overlooked.
-This separation creates parallel systems that don’t reinforce one another.
-Schools end up with safety plans that don’t reflect daily practice.
+This separation can create parallel systems that don’t reinforce one another.
+Schools end up with emergency operations plans (EOPs) that don’t reflect daily practice.
 EOPs are more effective when grounded in PBIS practices staff already use.
 This webinar will reinforce the idea that PBIS is not adjacent to safety — it is foundational to it.

 ➡️ Sign Up Here